Josh9182/Excel-Tips-and-Tricks/README.md

 ```
 =OR(logical1,[logical2]...) -> =OR(A2 <> A3)
 ```
 **XOR():** Evaluates if 1 or more conditions are true / false.
 Returns "TRUE" if only an odd number of conditions are true, if an even number of conditions are true or both are false, it returns "FALSE".
+Unable to customize "TRUE" & "FALSE" statments.
 ```
 =XOR(logical1,[logical2]...) -> =XOR(A2 > A3, A3 = A4)
 ```